hellroy/layneharris_resume/README.md

 -   Agency contact for all emerging technology partners, including meeting with and evaluating startups for potential business opportunities.

 **Featured Work**
 -   Starbucks AR filter for Instagram - their highest performing social content of the Summer of 2019
 -   2019 Alexa Cup - Audience Favorite (NYC)

 **360I**
-VICE PRESIDENT, HEAD OF INNOVATION TECHNOLOGY
+VICE PRESIDENT, HEAD OF INNOVATION TECHNOLOGY, SEPTEMBER 2014–MARCH 2019, NEW YORK, NY
-SEPTEMBER 2014–MARCH 2019
-NEW YORK, NY

 **Responsibilities**
 -   Introduced the Innovation Discipline to 360i